top of page

 BIOGRAPHY

-Highlights of her 2025/26 season include her Vancouver Opera debut as Gilda in Rigoletto, her role debut as the Woodbird in Siegfried at the Royal Opera House, Covent Garden, and her house debut at Teatro alla Scala as Frasquita in Carmen.
-On the concert stage, she will make her debut with Les Violons du Roy, sing the Fauré Requiem with the Vancouver Symphony Orchestra, return to the London Symphony Orchestra to perform Suor Genovieffa in Suor Angelica at the BBC Proms, and make her debut at the Tiroler Festspiele as Lisa in Bellini’s La sonnambula.
+Highlights of her 2025/26 season included both her Canadian Opera Company and Vancouver Opera debuts as Gilda in Rigoletto, her role debut as the Woodbird in Wagner's Siegfried at the Royal Opera House, Covent Garden, and her house debut at Teatro alla Scala as Frasquita in Carmen.
+On the concert stage, she made her debut with Les Violons du Roy, sang the Fauré Requiem with the Vancouver Symphony Orchestra, returned to the London Symphony Orchestra to perform Suor Genovieffa in Suor Angelica at the BBC Proms, made her debut at the Tiroler Festspiele as Lisa in Bellini's "La sonnambula" and debuted as Blondchen in Mozarts Die Entführung aus dem Serail in the Ravinia Festival with the Chicago Symphony Orchestra.

-In the 2024/25 season, she appeared as Ophélie in Thomas’s Hamlet with Opéra de Montréal, Gilda in Rigoletto with Pacific Opera Victoria, and Semele in Strauss’s Die Liebe der Danae with the Bayerische Staatsoper.
-She also performed Orff’s Carmina Burana at Festival de Lanaudière with the Orchestre symphonique de Montréal, all to great critical acclaim.
-This season also marked the release of her debut album, Quatre chansons de jeunesse (Debussy), and her featured performances on Malcolm Martineau’s The Complete Songs of Ravel.
+In the 2024/25 season, she appeared as Ophélie in Thomas's Hamlet with Opéra de Montréal, Gilda in Rigoletto with Pacific Opera Victoria, and Semele in Strauss's Die Liebe der Danae with the Bayerische Staatsoper.
+She also performed Orff's Carmina Burana at Festival de Lanaudière with the Orchestre Symphonique de Montréal, all to great critical acclaim.
+This season also marked the release of her debut EP, Quatre chansons de jeunesse (Debussy), and her featured performances on Malcolm Martineau's The Complete Songs of Ravel.

 bottom of page